-Below is some advice for dealing with minor complaints at home.
+Below is some advice for dealing with minor wounds at home.
 You should contact us if you have an emergency with your pet such as difficulty breathing, moderate-severe bleeding, collapse, broken bones, seizures, eye injuries or head injuries.

 Always assess the situation for any safety hazards before